HL7/cqf-measures/pages/using-cql.md

 All attributes referenced in the CQL follow Conformance Requirement 13.

     Conformance Requirement 13 (Attribute Names):
-    QDM attributes referenced in the CQL:
+    Data model attributes referenced in the CQL:
       SHALL NOT Use quoted identifiers
-      SHALL Use camelCase§
+      SHALL Use camelCase

 Examples of attributes conforming to Conformance Requirement 13 is given below.
 For a full list of valid of attributes, refer to an appropriate data model specification such as QI-Core.